 The development process for our product candidates is highly uncertain, and we cannot estimate with certainty the actual amounts necessary to successfully complete the development, regulatory approval process and commercialization of our product candidates.
-Based on our current operating plan and assumptions, we believe that our existing cash, cash equivalents and short-term investments, including the \$20 million payment received from Clarus in February 2020 for the achievement of the third clinical milestone in our Phase 3 Reduction in Oral Mucositis with Avasopasem Manganese Trial, or ROMAN trial, under the Royalty Agreement with Clarus, together with the \$20 million payment from Clarus expected to be received upon the achievement of the remaining specified clinical milestone will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2022.
+Based on our current operating plan and assumptions, we believe that the net proceeds from our IPO, the assumed payments from Clarus to us in the amount of \$40 million upon the achievement of the two remaining specified clinical milestones in our Phase 3 Reduction in Oral Mucositis with Avasopasem Manganese Trial, or ROMAN trial, and our current cash, cash equivalents and short-term investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into 2022.
 Our operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than expected, through public or private equity, debt financings or other sources.
 Our future capital requirements will depend on and could increase significantly as a result of many factors, including:

-- the results, time and cost necessary for completing our Phase 3 registrational trial for GC4419 for the reduction in the incidence of SOM in patients with locally advanced HNC receiving radiotherapy, our ongoing Phase 1b/2a pilot trial of GC4419 in patients with LAPC receiving SBRT, and our ongoing Phase 2a trial of GC4419 for the reduction in the incidence of esophagitis in patients with lung cancer receiving radiotherapy, as well as the time and cost necessary to commence our Phase 2a trial of GC4419 in Europe for the reduction of SOM in patients with locally advanced HNC, receiving radiotherapy, and our planned Phase 1b/2a trial of GC4711 in patients with NSCLC receiving SBRT; - the number, size and type of any additional clinical trials; - the costs, timing and outcomes of seeking and potentially obtaining approvals from the U.S. Food and Drug Administration, or FDA, or comparable foreign regulatory authorities, such as the European Medicines Agency, or EMA, or the Competent Authorities of the Member States of the European Economic Area, or EEA, including the potential for the FDA or comparable regulatory authorities to require that we conduct more studies and trials than those that we currently expect to conduct and the costs of post-marketing studies or risk evaluation and mitigation strategies, or REMS, that could be required by regulatory authorities; - the costs and timing of transferring manufacturing technology to third-party manufacturers, producing product candidates to support clinical trials and preparing to manufacture our product candidates;

-- our ability to successfully commercialize any of our product candidates, including the cost and timing of forming and expanding our sales organization and marketing capabilities; - the amount of sales revenues from our product candidates, if approved, including the sales price and the availability of coverage and adequate third-party reimbursement; - competitive and potentially competitive products and technologies and patients' receptivity to our product candidates and the technology underlying them in light of competitive products and technologies; - the cash requirements of any future acquisitions, developments or discovery of additional product candidates, including any licensing or collaboration agreements; - the time and cost necessary to respond to technological and market developments; - · the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - any product liability or other lawsuits related to our product candidates or any products; - the costs associated with being a public company; - our need and ability to hire additional personnel; and - the receptivity of the capital markets to financings by biotechnology companies generally and companies with product candidates and technologies such as ours specifically.
+- the results, time and cost necessary for completing our Phase 3 registrational trial for GC4419 for the reduction in the incidence of SOM in patients with locally advanced HNC receiving radiotherapy and our ongoing Phase 1b/2a pilot trial of GC4419 in patients with LAPC receiving SBRT, and commencing our planned Phase 2a trial of GC4419 for the reduction in the incidence of esophagitis in patients with lung cancer receiving radiotherapy and our planned Phase 1b/2a trial of GC4711 in patients with NSCLC receiving radiotherapy; - the number, size and type of any additional clinical trials; - the costs, timing and outcomes of seeking and potentially obtaining approvals from the U.S. Food and Drug Administration, or FDA, or comparable foreign regulatory authorities, such as the European Medicines Agency, or EMA, or the Competent Authorities of the Member States of the European Economic Area, or EEA, including the potential for the FDA or comparable regulatory authorities to require that we conduct more studies and trials than those that we currently expect to conduct and the costs of post-marketing studies or risk evaluation and mitigation strategies, or REMS, that could be required by regulatory authorities; - the costs and timing of transferring manufacturing technology to third-party manufacturers, producing product candidates to support clinical trials and preparing to manufacture our product candidates; - our ability to successfully commercialize any of our product candidates, including the cost and timing of forming and expanding our sales organization and marketing capabilities; - the amount of sales revenues from our product candidates, if approved, including the sales price and the availability of coverage and adequate third-party reimbursement; - competitive and potentially competitive products and technologies and patients' receptivity to our product candidates and the technology underlying them in light of competitive products and technologies; - the cash requirements of any future acquisitions, developments or discovery of additional product candidates, including any licensing or collaboration agreements; - the time and cost necessary to respond to technological and market developments; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - any product liability or other lawsuits related to our product candidates or any products; - the costs associated with being a public company; - · our need and ability to hire additional personnel; and - the receptivity of the capital markets to financings by biotechnology companies generally and companies with product candidates and technologies such as ours specifically.